arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 - Introduce the `Arduino_PortentaMachineControl` library’s latest release key features and capabilities.
 - Show the main differences between the `Arduino_PortentaMachineControl` library and the deprecated `Arduino_MachineControl`.
+- Learn how to port a program using the old library to the new one.

 ## Hardware and Software Requirements